todayisnow/AWS/README.md

 - **Integration with Existing Systems:** IdPs integrate with existing identity systems like Active Directory, simplifying user management and access control.
 - **Centralized Identity Management:** IdPs provide centralized identity management across multiple applications and platforms, improving security and user experience.

+# IAM Request Handling and Authorization Logic

+IAM (Identity and Access Management) serves as the gatekeeper for all access requests to AWS resources, whether initiated by users, applications, or machines.
+This section outlines the fundamental principles of IAM request handling and authorization logic:

+- **Principal:** The principal refers to the user, application, or machine seeking access to an AWS resource.
+Requests can be made through API calls or the AWS Management Console.
+- **Request Flow:** Any access request to an AWS resource is intercepted by IAM first.
+The request includes information about the principal, the action being requested, and the target resource.
+- **Authentication and Authorization:** IAM performs both authentication and authorization checks on the incoming request.
+Authentication verifies the identity of the principal, while authorization determines whether the principal is allowed to perform the requested action on the specified resource.
+- **Request Handling:** If a request involves multiple actions and at least one action is denied by IAM policies, the entire request is denied.
+- **Default Denial:** By default, all resource access is denied.
+Unless there is a specific IAM policy granting permission for the requested action, access will be prohibited.
+The only exception is for the root account, which has full access by default.
+- **Policy Evaluation:** If a principal is associated with multiple policies, IAM follows a "deny by default" logic.
+If there is at least one policy denying the action, regardless of any allowing policies, access will be denied.

+This framework ensures that access to AWS resources is tightly controlled and follows a strict authorization logic governed by IAM policies.
+It emphasizes the importance of defining precise policies to grant or restrict access based on the specific needs of the organization.
+---